How to Visit This Secret Mexican Beach Paradise in Oaxaca, Before Everyone Else Does

 How I Found Chacahua, Oaxaca

-The story of how I found Chacahua in 2022 is a fun one.
+The story of how I found Chacahua is a fun one.
 We had rented a scooter from Puerto Escondido and were deciding between Chacahua Lagoons National Park, La Reforma Waterfall, or potentially going south to Mazunate, a pueblo magico.
 Having very little information besides hearing that you can find crocodiles in the Chacahua villages and that it is near a national park, we arbitrarily decided to go there.

 The Long Roads there